History

 learn more

-On 24 August 2014, a solemn ceremony was held at Technopolis GS (Gusev, Kaliningrad Region) to mark the opening of a memorial park commemorating the centenary of the outbreak of the First World War.
+On August 24 2014, a solemn ceremony was held at Technopolis GS (Gusev, Kaliningrad Region) to mark the opening of a memorial park commemorating the centenary of the outbreak of the WWI.

 learn more